Alexjhz07/GoBot/docs/Database_Tables.md

 # Tables

 This document contains all the tables currently in use along with any extra information regarding the data stored.
 Tables that do not expect many rows, such as those that are per user or per day, are marked with [small] beside their title.

-`VARCHAR(255)` is used throughout as, from what I've read, it has negligible performance differences compared to lesser values.
-I do not want to deal with formating the whole database if Discord suddenly decides that usernames can be 200 characters long.

 A commonly occurring key is the `user_id`.
 This key is always to be set to reference the foreign-key in `user_information`.

 # User Creation

 Certain tables must have an entry with certain fields set when a user is added to the system.
 Please refer to the [List of Tables](list-of-tables) for more info on the entire structure

 - `user_information` - `user_id`, `username` (This entry must be created first as it houses the `user_id` referenced by other tables)